 Getting a Harrier puppy in the U.S. is quite a challenge, and most breeders will add you to a waitlist.
 This dog is rare because it’s a hunting dog with very high energy levels, which most average families can’t handle.
 Because it’s hard to find, it’s ranked by the American Kennel Club (AKC) as the 189th most popular dog breed out of 196 breeds.

 A Harrier makes a good family pet.
-It’s a medium to the large dog breed that’s highly active; therefore, more suitable for active families.
+It’s a medium to large dog breed that’s highly active; therefore, more suitable for active families.

 It’s very rare in America because of its extreme exercise needs.
 However, if the family is a perfect fit, this pup will live happily because it’s very friendly and playful.